Breaking a Verified Certifier

 This post is the fourth in a series on the topic of Verified Certified Robustness for Neural Networks.
-These posts accompany and explain our recent paper A Formally Verified Robustness Certifier for Neural Networks that appeared at CAV 2025, and the broader research agenda that that paper initiates.
+These posts accompany and explain our recent paper A Formally Verified Robustness Certifier for Neural Networks that appeared at CAV 2025, and the more recent Lipschitz-Based Robustness Certification Under Floating-Point Execution, and the broader research agenda that those papers initiate.

 The series so far comprises the following posts: